-As we begin Isaiah 11 there is great controversy about whether the first or the second coming of Christ brings these things about.
+There is great controversy about whether the first or the second coming of Christ brings these things about.
 If it is about His first coming then the things discussed are for the Church age and they tell of the effects of Christ's first coming.
-If they concern His second Coming then they are for what is commonly called the millennial kingdom by the pre-millennialists.
+If they concern His second Coming then they are for what is commonly called the millennial kingdom by the pre-millennial-ists.
 Another question is are these verses to be understood precisely literally or are they expressing things in symbolic figurative and language.

-Without exception the New Testament writers understood Isaiah 11 as describing Christ's first coming and the language as symbolic.
+Without exception the New Testament writers understood this 11th Chapter of Isaiah as describing Christ's first coming and the language as symbolic.

-In opposition to the imagery of Chapter 10, the prophet now presents a great person who is the subject of this coming 11th chapter, described as a slender twig shooting out of the trunk of an old tree ...
-Israel.
+In opposition to the imagery of Chapter 10, the prophet now presents a great person who is the subject of this coming 11th chapter, described as a slender twig shooting out of the trunk of an old tree.
 The implication here is that the shoot and the branch to come forth from this stock will not occur until Jesse and the entire Davidic monarchy have completely fallen.
 This tender plant, weak in appearance will become fruitful and prosper.